digital-culture-seminar/pfernberg-poetry-repo/markov-generated-poem-final.md

 Que Piange: Where my love is, there is T. S. Eliot.

 Good art, in the art of poetry,
-A woman on the Scythian coast,the youngest son was in the ring
+A woman on the Scythian coast, the youngest son was in the care
 of that old Boston hermit who watched over like a blockheaded grammaticaster.

 Dew-haze blurs, to say nearly that he can find his loneliness